+Chylothorax can have many causes, but the underlying etiology often is not known

 Sex nor age seem to be a factor in the development of chylothorax.
 A number of breeds are predisposed to this condition and include cats, Afghans, and Mastiffs.
 Shallow, rapid respirations, and coughing are typically the most common presenting signs.
 Other signs may include loss of appetite, weight loss, gagging, lethargy, regurgitation, vomiting and exercise intolerance.

 Chest x-rays will always show the accumulation of fluid in the chest cavity and collapse of lung lobes.
 Fluid collected from the chest with a needle is analyzed and will have a high level of trigycerides (fat) and can have a mixture of white and red blood cells (photo right shows typical appearance of chyle).
 Other testing that commonly is done includes repeat chest x-rays after draining the fluid from the chest, ultrasound of the abdomen and chest, and blood tests (complete blood count and chemistry profile, heartworm test, fungal titers if indicated).
+At ASCM we routinely perform a CT lymphangiogram to define the number and location of thoracic ducts that need to be ligated.
+This procedure is performed on a separate day as the surgery.
+Contrast is typically injected into the paw pads of the hind limbs during this study, thus your pet may have some swelling of the paws which usually resolves in 24 to 48 hours.

 Before surgery is considered, a low fat diet and a medication called Ruitin may be tried.
 If the problem resolves…great.
 The diet and Ruitin should be continued indefinitely.
 Intermittent removal of fluid from the chest with a needle will be necessary until the medical therapy becomes effective.
 Unfortunately, successful medical therapy is uncommon.
 If a patient has an underlying cause of chylothorax, treatment of the primary disease process (fungal infection, cardiomyopathy, etc) should resolve the accumulation of chyle in the chest.